Fun, thought-provoking museum tours that make great outings for any group

 Please call (860) 236-5621 x232 or email us to book your tour or for more information.
 Please let us know if your group will require any additional accommodations during your tour so that we can make the proper arrangements.
 American Sign Language interpretation for adult group tours can be arranged, with at least three weeks advance notice.

-The fee for standard tours is $10 per person (minimum of 8 people).
+The fee for standard tours is $10 per person.
 Choose one of the following:

-For groups looking for a general introduction, this tour includes background about the CHS, the collection, the building, and an overview of our permanent exhibitions.
+For groups looking for a general introduction, this tour includes background about the Connecticut Museum, the collection, the building, and an overview of our permanent exhibitions.

 Making Connecticut Highlights Tour

 This tour highlights 8-10 “don’t miss” objects from our signature exhibition.
 Hear the fascinating, and sometimes unexpected, stories behind these memorable treasures spanning 400+ years of Connecticut history.

 The Connecticut Museum offers changing exhibitions 2-3 times a year in our 2nd floor gallery.
 Groups can arrange an engaging and lively tour of these exhibits.

 Visit our Exhibits page for more information about what’s currently on view as well as upcoming exhibitions.